 Show the end state: Before you begin a lesson tell the user what the outcome will be and show them what the output will look like when finished.
 When the user knows what you’re trying to achieve it’ll be much easier for them to follow along.

 Start at the beginning: Even if you think your audience already knows a concept it is wise to briefly state it.
-There’s nothing worse than not understanding a lesson because a simple step up front wasn’t explained.
+There’s nothing worse than not understanding a lesson because a simple step wasn’t explained up front.

 Move at a brisk pace but not too fast: Don’t go too slow, but not too fast either.
 A brisk medium pacing is best.